Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/insert_deduplication.md

 ## Checksums calculation

-Checksums are calculated not from the inserted data but from a formed part.
+Checksums are calculated not from the inserted data but from formed parts.

 Insert data is separated to parts by table's partitioning.

-Parts contain rows sorted by table `order by` and all values of functions (i.e. `now()`) or Default/Materialized columns are expanded.
+Parts contain rows sorted by the table's `order by` and all values of functions (i.e. `now()`) or Default/Materialized columns are expanded.

 ### Example with partial insertion because of partitioning:
 ```sql